How does Contrastive Learning Organize Images?: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 This study illuminates distinct differences in how contrastive and supervised learning algorithms structure data in representational space.
-We discover that contrastive learning primarily fosters 'locally dense' clusters, irrespective of class labels, while supervised learning tends to generate globally dense clusters that align with class labels.
-The novel RLD metric introduced in this study quantifies local density, offering a contrast to the traditional Calinski-Harabasz score.
-Implementing a GCN classifier demonstrates potential in tackling locally dense clusters, and the differences between learning methods are further highlighted through t-SNE visualizations.
+We discover that contrastive learning primarily fosters 'locally dense' clusters while supervised learning generates globally dense clusters that align with class labels.
+The novel Relative Local Density (RLD) metric introduced in this study quantifies local density, offering a contrast to the traditional Calinski-Harabasz score.
+Implementing a Graph Convolutional Network (GCN) classifier demonstrates potential in tackling locally dense clusters, and the differences between learning methods are further highlighted through t-SNE visualizations.

 Looking ahead, we propose two potential research directions.
 First, the development of more efficient classifiers tailored to clusters created by contrastive learning should be a priority.
-While GCNs show promise, their computational and memory requirements present challenges.
+While GCNs show promise, their computational and memory requirements present challenges due to the need for an \(N \times N\) adjacency matrix and a \(N\) node feature matrix.
 Second, creating innovative augmentation algorithms could help prevent models from misclassifying visually similar images from different classes by distinguishing these images in augmented views.